Are you being scammed? Learn how to protect yourself and your finances.

 All of our members are auto enrolled in SecurLock for both Mastercard Debit Card & Visa Credit Cards.
 SecurLOCK Communicate allows fraud alerts to be sent out in realtime to our card holders via texting, email, and phone calls.
 Please make sure your most current contact information is on file with GT (BC) EFCU so that you receive these fraud alerts any time suspicious activity gets flagged on your cards.

-In our mobile app, you can also go to “Manage My Cards” where you can activate receiving activity alerts and can temporarily lock/unlock your cards if you were to misplace it.
+In our online banking, you can also go to “Manage My Cards” where you can activate receiving activity alerts and can temporarily lock/unlock your cards if you were to misplace it.

 Read these articles by the Federal Trade Commission on how to recognize a phone/computer scam and what you should do if you feel you have been scammed.